Zanjeer (2013 film)

 Zanjeer is a 2013 Indian crime action film directed by Apoorva Lakhia.
-A remake of the 1973 cult classic movie of the same name, the film stars Ram Charan, Priyanka Chopra, Sanjay Dutt, Prakash Raj, Atul Kulkarni, and Mahie Gill.
+A remake of the 1973 cult classic of the same name, the film stars Ram Charan, Priyanka Chopra, Sanjay Dutt, Prakash Raj, Atul Kulkarni, and Mahie Gill.
 The film was shot simultaneously in Hindi and Telugu, the latter titled Thoofan with Srihari replacing Dutt.
-This also marks Chopra's Telugu cinema debut and her second South Indian film after her debut film, Thamizhan (2002).
+This also marks Charan's Hindi cinema debut as well as Chopra's Telugu cinema debut and her second South Indian film after her debut film, Thamizhan (2002).

-The film was released on 6 September 2013, and received negative reviews from critics.
+The film was released on 6 September 2013, and received widespread negative reviews from critics, emerging as a major box office failure.
+Critics panned the film for doing injustice to the iconic 1973 original, criticising weak screenplay, uninspiring direction and stiff performance by lead actor Ram Charan.